dmritrekker/trekker/doc/source/index.rst

 .. note::

-    February 6\ :sup:`th`, 2025
+    June 12\ :sup:`th`, 2025

-    **UPDATE:** Trekker v1.0.0-rc4 is out with major improvements and bug fixes!
+    **UPDATE:** Trekker v1.0.0-rc4 is now out!
+This update focused on major performance improvements that required a lot of work to implement.
 See below for a list of changes.

 Trekker offers state-of-the-art tractography tools to study the structural connectivity of the brain.
 Trekker aims to improve fiber tracking pipelines by offering features like: